How to choose washing machine settings and dryer cycles

 8. Bulky/Sheets

-The bulky/sheets washer cycle uses warm water and a low spin speed to care for sheets, blankets, sleeping bags, comforters, jackets and other bulky items.
+The Bulky/Sheets washer cycle uses warm water and a low spin speed to care for sheets, blankets, sleeping bags, comforters, jackets and other bulky items.
 This setting uses more water than other cycles in order to fully soak the large loads.

-9. Heavy
+9. Heavy Duty

 Washing machine temperature settings

-Your washing machine has hot, warm, cool, cold and tap cold temperature settings to provide the right care for your garments of various sizes and fabrics.
-Always follow the care tag’s water temperature recommendations for the right setting for your fabrics.
+Your washing machine may have hot, warm, cool, cold and tap cold temperature settings that typically range from 65-140˚F to provide the right care for garments of various sizes and fabrics.

 1. Hot water